 Web Bullshit Generator from Dack.

 WiReD.
-Used to be a lot more fun when it had only attitude, unreadably eye-searing typography, and a negative balance sheet.
+The magazine was a lot more fun when it had more attitude, unreadably eye-searing typography, and a negative balance sheet.
 Now it's an almost respectable Conde-Nasté property.

 Al Gore Buzzword Bingo, a 1996 hack at MIT.